anderseknert/podpreset-example/README.md

 `ConfigMap`s or `Secret`s), volumes and volume mounts are made available inside of a pod at the moment of its creation.

+Using pod presets allows for using light weight pod and container definitions, adding environment specific configurations based on the labels set on the pod.

 # Installing

 Since the PodPreset admission controller is a feature in alpha stage it isn't